 3. Sacred Heart Cathedral

 You may mistake this for a castle but it is a beautiful cathedral and I mean inside out!
-Located on a quiet street surrounded by nice well kept garden with amazing gargoyles and stained glass windows.
-A must see in Bendigo
+Located on a quiet street surrounded by a nice well-kept garden with amazing gargoyles and stained glass windows.
+A must-see in Bendigo

 4. Lake Weeroona

-If leisurely walking from Bendigo town to Lake Weeroona, it takes about approximately 20mins.
+If leisurely walking from Bendigo town to Lake Weeroona takes approximately 20mins.
 It’s a nice green area where you can walk, jog or cycle around the lake.
-You can even picnic here if you can arrange it beforehand, or use public BBQ’s, ample parking and plenty of open green space as well (it’s located next to a football oval too if you need more).
-Just a nice little place to visit while you are on a day trip from melbourne to bendigo.
-PS: good spot for sunsets too
+You can even picnic here if you can arrange it beforehand, or use public BBQs, ample parking, and plenty of open green space as well (it’s located next to a football oval too if you need more).
+Just a nice little place to visit while you are on a day trip from Melbourne to Bendigo.
+PS: a good spot for sunsets too

 5. Bendigo Art gallery

 Bendigo Art Gallery was founded in 1887 and is one of Australia’s oldest and largest regional art galleries.
 When you visit you will be able to witness their collection which is extensive and varied.
 It includes Australian painting, sculpture, ceramics, decorative arts, as well as photography.
 Entry is free.
 Recommend to read about the current exhibitions, art collection & special events on their website and then book tickets online.

 Another museum to visit is the golden dragon museum in Bendigo.
 It is a cultural complex with Chinese history exhibits, plus a traditional garden, tearoom & gift shop.
 Inside you can see some very fine artifacts in the museum including the 3 Bendigo dragons, the oldest being over 100 years old, the world’s longest handmade Dragon, and lovely stories of the Chinese community in Bendigo.
 The entrance is fair and you can visit the outside garden and temple without charge.